Allianz: United Kingdom

 Allianz acquired British insurance company Cornhill Insurance plc in 1986, subsequently renamed Allianz Cornhill Insurance plc.
-This then simply became Allianz Insurance plc in April 2000.
+This then simply became Allianz Insurance plc in April 2007.
 Allianz purchased Premierline in 2003, previously owning a 20% stake in the business and then later purchasing the remaining 80% stake in business.
 Allianz Insurance plc owns Petplan UK, the UK pet insurance provider.
 It also owns the high-net-worth insurance broker Home and Legacy, which it purchased in 2006.
-Their IT captive unit in India, ACIS is located at Technopark, Trivandrum in Kerala.
+Their IT captive unit in India, ACIS is located at Technopark, Trivandrum, in Kerala.
 Allianz previously owned Kleinwort Benson, which it inherited when it acquired Dresdner Bank.
 The investment bank has subsequently been merged with the corporate bank of Dresdner Bank and rebranded as Dresdner Kleinwort.

-In 2017, Allianz acquired a stake in the general division of Liverpool Victoria for a deal worth up to £1bn.
+In 2017, Allianz acquired a stake in the general insurance division of Liverpool Victoria for a deal worth up to £1bn.
 The deal had its personal lines go to Liverpool Victoria, creating a joint venture between the two firms, with the latter's commercial lines going to Allianz.

-In 2019, Allianz paid a total of £800m to purchase the remaining 51% stake in the general insurance division of Liverpool Victoria ending the joint venture between the firms as well as taking over the whole of the General Insurance of L&G.
+In 2019, Allianz paid a total of £800 million to purchase the remaining 51% stake in the general insurance division of Liverpool Victoria ending the joint venture between the firms as well as taking over the whole of the general insurance arm of Legal & General.

-The deal has concluded with both firms now part of the Allianz group of companies starting on 1 January 2020 with the L&G division being officially renamed Fairmead Insurance.
+The deal has concluded with both general insurance firms now part of the Allianz group of companies starting on 1 January 2020 with the L&G division being officially renamed Fairmead Insurance.
+Allianz continue to operate as Liverpool Victoria General Insurance under a brand licence agreement with the life and pensions mutual insurer due to end in 2026.

 United States

 Allianz has a presence within the United States, including Allianz Life Insurance Company of North America and Allianz Global Corporate & Specialty (which incorporates Fireman's Fund).
-Allianz Life Insurance Company of North America has been ranked among the 100 best companies to work for by Fortune Magazine.
-Allianz's investment arm includes two asset managers, Pacific Investment Management Company, commonly called PIMCO, and Allianz Global Investors, also referred to as AllianzGI or AGI.
+Allianz Life Insurance Company of North America, based in suburban Minneapolis, has been ranked among the 100 best companies to work for by Fortune.
+Allianz's investment arm includes two asset managers, PIMCO and Allianz Global Investors, also referred to as AllianzGI or AGI.